 Hospital stays can be stressful for anyone.
 Worse, though, for about seven million patients each year who suffer from delirium.
 It’s a sudden state of confusion that can last from hours to days and well after release.

-What family members and close friends can do a lot to help prevent or limit delirium in an older person:
+How to help prevent or limit delirium in an older person

 For more information: